MY TEXAS VOTES

 Language Access:

-• Due to a new law, anyone providing assistance to a voter — either with voting by mail or in person — must fill out a designated form (which will either be included with the mail ballot or provided at the polling place) disclosing whether they received or accepted any form of compensation or benefit from a candidate, campaign, or political committee for providing assistance and must also sign an oath.
+• Under Texas law, anyone providing assistance to a voter — either with voting by mail or in person — must fill out a designated form (which will either be included with the mail ballot or provided at the polling place) disclosing whether they received or accepted any form of compensation or benefit from a candidate, campaign, or political committee for providing assistance and must also sign an oath.

 • Your ballot should be written in Spanish as well as English.
-In some areas, the ballot may be available in other languages as well.
+In some areas, the ballot may be also available in other languages.

 • Other voting materials and instructions should be posted in Spanish as well.
 If you do not see them, simply request those from the worker when you check-in.